 Always the right laser

-All visible lasers of your STELLARIS confocal are ready to be used for light-sheet imaging.
-A high flexibility in choosing the right dye for your light-sheet experiments is possible with the optional diode laser lines as well as the STELLARIS next generation White Light Lasers.
-With STELLARIS 8, you can now even unlock the imaging of near-infrared dyes.
+All visible lasers of your STELLARIS confocal are ready to be used for light sheet imaging.
+There is much flexibility when choosing the right dye for your light sheet experiments with the optional diode laser lines as well as the STELLARIS next generation White Light Lasers.
+You can now even unlock the imaging of near-infrared dyes.

 Always the right scanner